KGArgyropoulos/SQL-Queries-Exercise/README.md

 									 where O_ORDERDATE>'19980702'))

 **Exercise 2**
-- Find the names of the ASIAN suppliers that have supplied European customers.
+- Find the names of the ASIAN suppliers who have supplied European customers.

 select S_NAME as 'supplier_name' \
 from supplier \